Mr-MyDooM/WhatsApp-QT/README.md

 If you're adventurous and want to try it, PRs are open.

 > ⚠️ **Note from the dev:**
-> I'm a sysadmin first, coding my way into developerhood.
+> I'm a SRE first, coding my way into developerhood.
 > Expect stability on Linux, and some occasional chaos elsewhere.